gruyaume/quagga-router-operator/README.md

 # quagga-router-operator

-Quagga operator for use in 5G Core Network.
+Quagga Router operator for use in 5G Core Network.

 ## Usage